-Here we see the full force of the teaching dynamic in the Analects.
+Here, we see the full force of the teaching dynamic in the Analects.
 Confucius is in his element as he tailors his message to the specific needs of each of his students.
-There are few cookie cutter templates in Confucius’s teachings.
+There are few cookie-cutter templates in Confucius’s teachings.
 He seems to understand that the world is made up of many different kinds of people and circumstances.
-While there are common principles going back to the Duke of Zhou whom Confucius idolized, and even beyond, action must be crafted.Confucius tailors his message to the specific needs of each of his students.
+While there are common principles that go back to the Duke of Zhou, whom Confucius idolized, and even beyond, action must be crafted.Confucius tailors his message to the specific needs of each of his students.
 Click To Tweet

 A brief passage a few chapters earlier shows another dimension of Confucius as a teacher (Analects 7.7):

 - The Master said, “Never have I failed to teach anyone who, drawing upon his own initiative, offered even the modest greeting gift of a small bundle of dried meat.“